OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-27.md

 ## 1 Chronicles 27:10

-The seventh for the seventh month was Helez the Pelonite of the sons of Ephraim;
+Helez the Pelonite, from the sons of Ephraim, was the seventh for the seventh month;

 > and in his division were 24,000.